Sponsor a child in Senegal

 Our Children's Village in Dakar provides local children with essential services including healthcare and education.
 We support parents in developing methods for income generation, as well as providing care and support for families affected by HIV/AIDS.
 We provide a primary and secondary school education to many children from the neighbourhood as well as those living in the Village itself.

 In 1983, we opened a Village in the city of Kaolack, situated in the rural region of the same name.
-SOS Children's focus is on providing support to families to help them overcome the dire social and economic conditions in Kaolack.
+SOS Children's Villages' focus is on providing support to families to help them overcome the dire social and economic conditions in Kaolack.
 We also help young people in their transition to adulthood.
 The success of the next generation is essential to the prosperity of the Kaolack region.

 We work with the community to help build their capacity to care for their children.
 Much of this work is based at our social centre, which also provides the setting for the healthcare, counselling, and support we offer to families affected by HIV/AIDS.
 At our vocational training centre, we provide young people with training in a number of local trades to help improve their job prospects as they enter adulthood.